Holocron 01 = Private = Security Encryption = Eyes Only

 I decided I like the spec I had her at rather than the one I watched initially.
 I plan on trying the other though.

-Last week I remarked concerning a female gamer “she’s the kind of girl who in real life calls her ex-boyfriend when her dishwasher breaks, even though they’ve been broken up 7 months and he’s got a new girlfriend.”
-Now there’s a whole other rant concerning the guy who probably would try to fix it, but lets talk a minute about gamer girls.
+Last week I remarked about a female gamer “she’s the kind of girl who in real life calls her ex-boyfriend when her dishwasher breaks, even though they’ve been broken up 7 months and he’s got a new girlfriend.”
+Now there’s a whole other rant about the guy who probably would try to fix it, but lets talk a minute about gamer girls.

 Way back in the day, gamer girls were a bit of an anomaly.
 When I worked in tech support only 1:8 were women, I’d guess gamers were about the same ratio.
-In all the years I’ve gamed online (since the late 90’s) I’ve noticed a few female gamer archetypes:
+In all the years I’ve gamed online (since the mid-90’s) I’ve noticed a few female gamer archetypes:

 Sometimes you get lucky your first time out.
 AC was my first game and the game I seem to return to once the novelty of the new shiny thing has worn off.
 Sure the graphics suck (as my nephew so delicately put it), it’s a game that came out in 1999, it shows it’s age.
 However, the mechanics, the endless variation, the monthly content and storyline progression… genius!
 Here are 5 things game design companies could learn from Turbine’s old girl: